Communications and Public Liaison Branch

 Bethesda, MD 20892

-As Deputy Chief of Communications, Jeannine Mjoseth helps ensure smooth operations within NHGRI's Communications and Public Liaison Branch.
+As Acting Chief of Communications, Jeannine Mjoseth helps ensure smooth operations within NHGRI's Communications and Public Liaison Branch.
 From writing and editing news releases and website features, to shooting video and implementing social media outreach, Ms. Mjoseth hunts for opportunities to highlight NHGRI's cutting edge science and scientists.
 She exercises editorial skills developed over a 20-year health care journalism career covering federal legislation and regulation (Faulkner & Gray), the law (Bureau of National Affairs) and information technology (Aspen Publishers).

 This is Ms. Mjoseth's second posting with the National Institutes of Health: from 2000 to 2007, she provided media outreach at the National Institute on Aging (NIA).
 While at NIA, she developed the Vital Visionaries, a highly successful arts-based program that reduced aging stereotypes among participating medical students and older people.